oneconcern/datamon/docs/proposals/diamond-design.md

 > **Trade-off**: the requirement on the initialization stage is set on purpose.
 >
-> It is not guided by implementation constraints but by the desire to protect users against unintentional silent data
+> This is not guided by implementation constraints but by the desire to protect users against unintentional silent data
 > corruption, which could occur if the diamond ID were left as a user-controlled parameter.

 ### Files uploading